PaulDMooney/testblog/BLOG.md

 }
 ```

-This will give us a nice human readable output in the test report:
+This will give us a nice human readable output in the test report, just like the NodeJS Test above.

-TODO: Example screenshot of the test report

 ## Structured Testing